 Ladders may be the cause of a lot of accidents, but let’s not forget how ice and snow can impact balance and footing.
-Roofers should still practice the same safety measures with harnesses and temporary guardrails they use during any other season.
+Roofing crew safety measures like harnesses and temporary guardrails should be used during any season.

 Ice and Snow Removal

 De-icing and snow removal is a much bigger job than shoveling the driveway.
 Honestly, it is probably the biggest pain for roofers, but it is the most important when it comes to safety.
 It’s also essential for getting the job done.

 The first thing to remember when removing any snow or ice is not to rush.
 The removal process is definitely one that calls for patience.
 If you rush through de-icing or miss a section of snow, it can increase the risk for someone to slip.
 Using tools like snow rakes, shovels and salt will help speed up the process without compromising accuracy.

 It’s also super important to ask the homeowner if they have any skylights or any kind of openings before starting removal.
 As a homeowner, you wouldn’t want to be going about your business and the next thing you know there are an extra pair of legs dangling from the ceiling.
 This will save your crew and the homeowner an awkward introduction, as well as a possible injury.

 Navigating Road Conditions

 It’s no secret that driving in the winter is a, for lack of a better word, nightmare.
 This goes for all drivers.
 But it can be a different ( and more dangerous) experience for contractors.
 Driving large trucks, navigating unfamiliar roads can be extra stress on your roofing crew’s safety.